-How did the two World Wars and their repercussions impact Merck’s business?
+How did Merck survive the two World Wars and their impact on its business?

 Merck has been a family partnership but it has transformed in the last 25 years or so since it went public.
 Could you say more about this transformation?